uvarc/rc-learning/content/courses/python-introduction/unit_test.md

 ```
 This test is intentionally written to fail.
 You should see a message.

-The pytest executable can also be run from a command line, such as a Linux or macOS terminal, or the Anaconda prompt.
+The pytest executable can also be run from a command line, such as a Linux or macOS terminal, or the Miniforge prompt.
 ```no-highlight
 pytest /Users/myid/Python/scripts/test_example.py
 ```